 - Wifi internet access throughout the whole building.

-It is worth noting that the UWE Validation Panel, during their formal validation visit to the College, has inspected our laboratories and they were much satisfied with adequacy of the laboratory resources to deliver the programme.
+It is worth noting that the UWE Validation Panel, during their formal validation visit to the College, inspected our laboratories and they were much satisfied with adequacy of the laboratory resources to deliver the programme.

 Dr. Sulaiman Abdullah Al HasaniSulaiman Abdullah Al Hasani is currently teaching Electronics and Telecommunication modules for undergraduate programme at the Global College of Engineering and Technology, Muscat, Oman.
 Sulaiman received his B.Eng. degree in Electrical and Computer Systems Engineering from Monash University, Melbourne, Australia in 2011 after which he commenced his Ph.D. studies at Monash University, in Electrical and Computer Systems Engineering with the main focus on signal processing theories and their application on Magnetic Resonance Imaging (MRI).

 From June 2012 to December 2013, Sulaiman worked as a laboratory demonstrator at the Department of Electrical and Computer Systems Engineering at Monash University, Melbourne, Australia.
-His duties include designing control laboratory exercises, lead demonstrator in MATLAB classes and conduct tutorials.
+His duties included designing control laboratory exercises, lead demonstrator in MATLAB classes and conduct tutorials.
 From June 2013 to December 2015, Sulaiman was appointed, by the Deputy Head of Department and Director of Teaching in the Department of Electrical and Computer Systems at Monash University, as a co-lecturer of ‘Electronics Systems and Control’ module.

 Sulaiman Al Hasani received the Oman National Diploma Scholarship to study abroad, Monash University postgraduate Scholarship, and a number of travel and conference grants.
-During his undergraduate and postgraduate studies, Sulaiman received number of training and work placement in Oman, Australia, UK and USA.
+During his undergraduate and postgraduate studies, Sulaiman received a number of training and work placement in Oman, Australia, UK and USA.